hengherui/Low-resolution-Text-Recognition/README.md

 #### Example 2, due to the dark light in the distribution centre, the background of the image is dark and the picture is in a tilted position, but our model can also perform well.
 <img src="https://github.com/hengherui/Low-resolution-Text-Recognition/blob/master/Results/5.jpg" width="500px">

-#### Example 3, the image is very dirty, but our model gives correctly results after distinguishing carefully.
+#### Example 3, the image is very dirty and  is in low-resolution condition, but our model gives correctly results after distinguishing carefully.
 <img src="https://github.com/hengherui/Low-resolution-Text-Recognition/blob/master/Results/12.jpg" width="500px">

 #### Example 4, the image is in low-resolution condition, but our method performs well and predicts correctly.